 - 1. Attendance-you must fulfill the attendance requirements of the placement.
 Failure to do so will result in a grade of unsatisfactory.
-You must track your attendance on the Attendance Record Form 2 that must be signed by your host supervisor. - 2.
+You must track your attendance on the Attendance Record Form 2 that must be verified by your host supervisor. - 2.
 Punctuality-you must arrive at your assigned field placement on time and work a full business day, which 7.5 hours.
 Persistent lateness or early departures will result in a grade of unsatisfactory. - 3.
 Student Evaluation of Supervisor (Form 3)-you must complete the Student Evaluation Form and submit it on time.
 You must submit a brief analysis of your field placement. - 4.
-Supervisor Evaluation of Student (Form 4)-the supervisor must evaluate your performance.
+Host Evaluation of Student (Form 4) -the supervisor must evaluate your performance.
 If you receive low ratings in areas pertaining to attitude or dependability, this may result in a grade of unsatisfactory, even if the supervisor otherwise finds your placement satisfactory. - 5.
-Quality of Work-you must have a demonstrated an ability to satisfactorily apply and integrate the theoretical and practical learning process from the classroom to the practical on-the-job experiences. - 6.
-Returning the evaluation and attendance forms- you are responsible for returning all original forms, within two business days of completion of the placement to the field placement coordinator.
-These forms must original and may not be e-mailed or sent by fax.
-You are responsible for following-up with your placement supervisor to ensure that the necessary evaluation form has been completed and provided to you (or directly to the field placement coordinator) in a timely manner.
-The field placement coordinator cannot assume any responsibility for monitoring compliance of your behalf.
+Quality of Work-you must have a demonstrated an ability to satisfactorily apply and integrate the theoretical and practical learning process from the classroom to the practical on-the-job experiences.